2026 FIFA World Cup qualification – AFC fourth round

 The fourth round of AFC matches for the 2026 FIFA World Cup qualification were played in October 2025.

 Format

 The third-place and fourth-place teams from the third round were divided into two groups of three teams.
 Each group played a round-robin tournament at a centralized venue.
 The winners of each group qualified directly for the 2026 FIFA World Cup, while the runners-up advanced to the fifth round.

 On 13 June 2025, AFC confirmed Qatar and Saudi Arabia as the host countries.
-The hosts were selected following a bidding process involving prospective teams during the third round.
+The hosts were originally to be determined based on the results of the third round.
+However, this was changed in March 2025, and a bidding process involving prospective teams during the third round was held to determine the hosts instead.
 The decision to hold the centralised playoff format in Qatar and Saudi Arabia was met with criticism from Indonesia, Iraq, Oman, and the United Arab Emirates over concerns of competitive advantage.

 Qualified teams

 The following teams finished third or fourth in their respective third round groups:

 Draw

 The fourth round draw took place on 17 July 2025 at the AFC House in Kuala Lumpur, Malaysia.

 The seeding for the draw was based on a special release of the FIFA Men's World Rankings for Asian teams on 13 June 2025 (shown in parentheses below).